temporalio/ui-server/README.md

 ui-server serves an HTTP API analogue of [Temporal gRPC API](https://github.com/temporalio/api) as well as serves Temporal UI https://github.com/temporalio/ui.
 It can be compiled into a binary or consumed as a go library.

 ## Docker
-This UI is published on Docker Hub: https://hub.docker.com/r/temporalio/ui
+ui-server is published on Docker Hub: https://hub.docker.com/r/temporalio/ui

-You can run this with Temporal Server using the [Temporal docker-compose](https://github.com/temporalio/docker-compose/blob/main/docker-compose.yml).
+You can run it with Temporal Server using the [Temporal docker-compose](https://github.com/temporalio/docker-compose/blob/main/docker-compose.yml).

 # Development
 Pre-requirements: